Fujifilm XF 27mm f/2.8 R WR Review

 XF 27mm f/2.8 R WR - Specs and Handling

-At 3 oz / 84 g, this lens is insanely light.
+At 3 oz (84 g), this lens is incredibly light.
 So light it feels as if you forgot to put a lens on your camera.
-The filter diameter is 39mm and the lens design is 7 elements in 5 groups with one aspherical element and 7 rounded diaphragm blades.
+The filter diameter is 39mm, and the lens design features 7 elements in 5 groups, including one aspherical element, and 7 rounded diaphragm blades.
 The minimum focusing distance is 34 cm.

 The new aperture ring, adjustable in 1/3 stops, has grooves along the bottom 3/4 but for 1/4 at the top where the apertures are marked in clear white, the aperture ring is smooth.

-Obviously, the size of this lens has prevented Fujifilm from making the aperture grooves go all the way around.
-I prefer the grooves all the way around as you get a better grip on the lens no matter the orientation you hold the camera, vertical or horizontal.
+The size of this lens has prevented Fujifilm from making the aperture grooves go all the way around.
+I prefer grooves all the way around, as you get a better grip on the lens, regardless of the orientation you hold the camera, whether vertical or horizontal.

 The A lock/release button on the Fujifilm XF 27mm f/2.8 R WR

-If you come from using several other Fujifilm XF lenses this may feel like an unnecessary feature and the lock mechanism is placed where my left thumb would be when holding the lens which hampers operation ever so slightly.
+If you've used several other Fujifilm XF lenses, this may feel like an unnecessary feature.
+The lock mechanism is placed where my left thumb would be when holding the lens, which hampers operation slightly.

 Vancouver, Fujifilm X-E4, XF 27mm f/2.8 R WR @ f/2.8

-Strangely the XF 27mm f/2.8 R WR has a very snug fit on my X-E4.
+Strangely, the XF 27mm f/2.8 R WR has a very snug fit on my X-E4.
 The lens is hard to mount and remove from the camera.
 On my X-Pro1 and X-Pro2, the fit is perfect with no problems.
-The strange part is my other lenses fit perfectly on the X-E4.
-So perhaps the XF 27mm f/2.8 R WR combo just needs to be worn in.
+The strange part is that my other lenses fit perfectly on the X-E4.
+So perhaps the XF 27mm f/2.8 R WR combo needs to be worn in.

 Fujifilm XF 27mm f/2.8 R WR in Action

-This, of course, is a fine line for everyone individually and you may have read my other reviews where I often mention bulk and weight as a deterrent when picking gear.
-Cast aside the lock mechanism the aperture ring works fine and is certainly appreciated.
+This, of course, is a fine line for everyone individually, and you may have read my other reviews, where I often mention bulk and weight as deterrents when picking gear.
+Cast aside the lock mechanism, the aperture ring works fine and is certainly appreciated.

 Vancouver, Fujifilm X-E4, XF 27mm f/2.8 R WR @ f/5.6

-The autofocus does have an audible sound and is not as quiet or does not feel as fast as some of Fujifilm’s f/2 prime lens options such as the XF 23mm f/2 R WR.
+The autofocus does have an audible sound and is not as quiet or as fast as some of Fujifilm’s f/2 prime lens options, such as the XF 23mm f/2 R WR.

 Vancouver, Fujifilm X-E4, XF 27mm f/2.8 R WR @ f/2.8